Enselic/sequencediagram.io/README.md

 - Make tab switch objects
 - Make <input /> show as multiline when the layout will wrap lines.
 Use <textarea /> ?
 - Make messages movable horizontally
+- Add .svg URL to service worker and serve SVG normally